 Yellowstone National Park is the largest and most famous megafauna location in the contiguous United States.
-Hundreds of species of mammals, birds, fish, and reptiles have been documented in the park, including several that are either endangered or threatened.
+Thus, hundreds of species of mammals, birds, fish, and reptiles have been documented in the park (several that are either endangered or threatened).
 Grizzly bears, wolves, and free-ranging herds of bison and elk live in the park.
 The Yellowstone National Park bison herd is the oldest and largest public bison herd in the United States.
-The park also has several Blue Ribbon trout streams for fly fishing in Yellowstone.
+Also, Yellowstone is home to over 70 species of birds.
+As a result, bird watchers come to look for loons, pergrine falcons, golden eagles, bald eagles, sandhill cranes, trumpeter swans, and osprey.
+In addition, Yellowstone is known for several blue-ribbon trout streams for fly fishing in Yellowstone.
+Native Cutthroat Trout, Arctic Grayling, and Mountain Whitefish populate the waters along with non-native Brown, Rainbow, and Brook trout.
 Most rivers are catch and release and the scenery surrounding the rivers is breathtaking.

 From before Yellowstone was a national park, to the time the Army was put in place to protect it, to the introduction of automobile travel, Yellowstone has continued to attract visitors.
 Yellowstone National Park is much bigger than most folks realize.
 You can spend one day or several decades exploring and still find more to go see.
 The majority of visitors to Yellowstone spend just a few days of their overall vacation in the park.
 With just two days, you can take in the highlights by spending one day on the Upper Loop Road and one day on the Lower Loop Road.
 If you have just one day, we recommend not trying to take in the whole park.
 You will better enjoy the visit if you spend your day on just the Lower Loop Road.
 World famous Old Faithful Geyser is on that loop along with the Grand Canyon of the Yellowstone and the Fountain Paint Pots.
 Regardless, we always recommend taking a tour of the park.
 You will see more in less time instead of less in more time.